microscopic-image-analysis/patt_mcmc/code/README.md

 "Parallel Affine Transformation Tuning of Markov Chain Monte Carlo".

 The experiments presented in the paper, as well as two that were cut for space, are each organized as a single Jupyter notebook.
-To look at them offline, it should be sufficient to have the essential Jupyter packages installed.
-If one is interested in running them, the file

-    requirements.txt

-lists all the python packages required to do so.
-To have the packages at the versions stated therein is likely not strictly necessary, the listed versions are merely the ones we happened to have installed.

-We now give an overview of the source files and notebooks provided in this directory, starting with the latter.
+Here we give an overview of the source files and notebooks provided in this directory, starting with the latter.

 Our main experiments, i.e. all those summarized in Section 5 and described in detail in Appendix G, are implemented by the following notebooks: